CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 ### Change the Severity of a TCA Rule

-TCA rules are either informational or critical.
+TCA rules are categorized as either informational or error.

 In the NetQ UI, you must delete the rule and re-create it specifying the new severity.
 Refer to {{<link title="Configure Threshold-Based Event Notifications/#delete-a-tca-rule" text="Delete a TCA Rule">}} and then {{<link title="Configure Threshold-Based Event Notifications/#create-a-tca-rule" text="Create a TCA Rule">}}.

 In the NetQ CLI, to change the severity, run:

 ```
-netq add tca tca_id <text-tca-id-anchor> (severity info | severity critical)
+netq add tca tca_id <text-tca-id-anchor> (severity info | severity error)
 ```

-This example changes the severity of the maximum CPU utilization 1 rule from critical to info:
+This example changes the severity of the maximum CPU utilization 1 rule from error to info:

 ```
 cumulus@switch:~$ netq add tca tca_id TCA_CPU_UTILIZATION_UPPER_1 severity info